Tellusant/docs/work-notes/mkt-1.md

 **When your last five new clients signed, what was happening inside their company that caused them to reach out?**

-'Answers
-Question A
+`Answers  `
+`Question A`
-- Head of strategy
+`- Head of strategy`
-- Pricing executive
+`- Pricing executive`
-- Head of insights
+`- Head of insights`
-- BU head'
+`- BU head`

-`Question B
+`Question B`
->All say: "I've seen you over the years and I'm confident you can solve my problem."
+`All say: "I've seen you over the years and I'm confident you can solve my problem."`

->
->Examples:
->
+`Examples:`

->- *ABI InBev*: "I want you to assess this specific acquisition opportunity from the commercial side.
-We know you can do it."
+`- ABI InBev: "I want you to assess this specific acquisition opportunity from the commercial side.
+We know you can do it."`
->- *Coca-Cola*: "We are soft drinks company, we need to create a strategy for our small coffee and tea business.
-I believe you are ideal because of your wide span of knowldge, and you are easy to work with"
+`- Coca-Cola: "We are soft drinks company, we need to create a strategy for our small coffee and tea business.
+I believe you are ideal because of your wide span of knowldge, and you are easy to work with"`
->- "We have a hodge podge of demand predictions at *Heineken*.
+`- "We have a hodge podge of demand predictions at *Heineken*.
 Each subsidiary does its own, with different methods and data.
-I know you can create a unified solution because I saw you do it 10 years ago (a person we didn't know then)."
+I know you can create a unified solution because I saw you do it 10 years ago (a person we didn't know then)."`
->- "*Constellation Brands* treats the US as one national market.
+`- "*Constellation Brands* treats the US as one national market.
 We need to subnational.
-I've seen you do this at PepsiCo"
->- *BIC* says "a stationary is in decline and we need to maximize our opportunities.
-We would you to it the way you did at PepsiCo."
+I've seen you do this at PepsiCo"` `- *BIC* says "a stationary is in decline and we need to maximize our opportunities.
+We would you to it the way you did at PepsiCo."`
->- *Nutresa* says: "We don't know you at all, but your man in Colombia says you can help.
-Let's work together.'
+`- *Nutresa* says: "We don't know you at all, but your man in Colombia says you can help.
+Let's work together.`

 `Question  C
 Nobody else could answer this as cost-effectively, and we trust the individuals (Staffan, Phil, Bobo).
 Sometimes they refer to the data.`